 Ethereal Ebony: The Majesty of Red Garland

-Both serenity and intellectual wonderment are spawned by the pianistic constructions of Red Garland, a musician who achieved one of the most elusive pursuits of all: making the most ubiquitous instrument in Western music history, the piano, his own.
+Both serenity and intellectual wonderment are spawned by the pianistic constructions of Red Garland, a musician who achieved one of the most elusive pursuits of all - making the most ubiquitous instrument in Western music history, the piano, his own.

 It would appear that Garland’s style – only the surface elements – is the musical persona most imitated by cocktail lounge pianists.
-Imagine the rapturous shock if one had meandered, in the manner of Owen Wilson in Woody Allen’s Midnight in Paris, into the elegant, subdued piano bar of, say, the Huntington Hotel on Nob Hill in San Francisco during the fifties, sat down in a plush leather chair by the active fireplace, ordered a scotch, and then fixed upon none other than Red Garland at the piano.
+Imagine the rapturous shock if one had meandered in the manner of Owen Wilson in Woody Allen’s Midnight in Paris, into the elegant, subdued piano bar of, say, the Huntington Hotel on Nob Hill in San Francisco during the fifties, sat down in a plush leather chair by the active fireplace, ordered a scotch, and then fixed upon none other than Red Garland at the piano.
 And you could even make a request!

-Focusing my attention on Red this past year, it is strikingly apparent that his influence on Bill Evans was enormous in terms of rasa or expression, sonority, pacing and touch, something that is rarely credited for reasons that escape me, other than simple oversight.
+Focusing my attention on Red this past year, it is strikingly apparent his influence on Bill Evans was enormous in terms of rasa or expression, sonority, pacing, and touch, something that is rarely credited for reasons that escape me, other than simple oversight.
 (Historically speaking, Evans followed Garland chronologically in the Mile Davis Quintet.)

 Evans has long been my favorite jazz pianist, yet he has been surpassed in interest for myself this past year by Garland.
 There is a transcendental magnificence emanating from Red’s piano that remains unmatched, except perhaps by the gospel and spiritual transcriptions Don Shirley created and performed on piano.
 I once attended a piano recital given by Don at Carnegie Hall, and the sound was astonishing, with an all-encompassing earthiness that seemed to rise from the very floor of the auditorium.